DebugML/debugml.github.io/_posts/2024-06-27-logicbreaks.md

 {: .notice--success}

-We emphasize that this is a theoretical result about **capacity**: it states that transformers of a certain size have the ability to perform one step of inference.
+We emphasize that this is a result about **theoretical capacity**: it states that transformers of a certain size have the ability to perform one step of inference.
 However, it is not clear how to certify whether such transformers are guaranteed to learn the "correct" set of weights.
 Nevertheless, such results are useful because they allow us to better understand what a model is theoretically capable of.
 Our theoretical construction is not the [only one](https://arxiv.org/abs/2205.11502), but it is the smallest to our knowledge.